 NCI's Annual Plan and Budget Proposal can be found within the website of the Office of Budget and Finance.

 The Congressional Budget Act of 1974 requires that the President submit to Congress, on or before the first Monday in February of each year, a detailed budget request for the coming federal fiscal year.

 The Congressional Justification, commonly called “the C.J.," provides the Senate and House Appropriations Committees detailed estimates and justifications for the President’s Budget Request by explaining the mission of the agency; outlining the goals and objectives of the coming fiscal year; and providing comparative data for the previous, current, and proposed President’s Budget Request.

 Budget Request Congressional Testimony

 The NCI Director often is asked to submit testimony to the House and Senate in support of the President’s Budget Request for NCI.
-The most recent testimony available was submitted by NCI Director Dr. Harold Varmus on May 11, 2011, for a hearing held by the Senate Appropriations Committee, Subcommittee on Labor, HHS, Education, and Related Agencies.
-A webcast of the hearing is available on the Subcommittee’s website.
+Information on hearings and testimonies can be found on NCI's Office of Government and Congressional Relations website.